mongodb/mongo-python-driver/doc/examples/type_hints.rst

 You can use :py:class:`~typing_extensions.TypedDict` (Python 3.8+) when using a well-defined schema for the data in a :class:`~pymongo.collection.Collection`.
 Note that all `schema_validation`_ for inserts and updates is done on the server.
 This is due to the fact that these methods automatically add an "_id" field.
-The "_id" field is decorated by :py:class:`~typing_extensions.NotRequired` decorator to allow it to be accessed when reading from `result` (albeit without type-checking for that specific field, hence why it should not be used for schema validation).
+In the example below the "_id" field is marked by the :py:class:`~typing_extensions.NotRequired` notation to allow it to be accessed when reading from `result`.
+If it is simply not included in the definition, then it will be automatically added, but it will raise a type-checking error if you attempt to access it.
-Another option would be to generate the "_id" field yourself, and make it a required field, which would give the expected behavior.
+Another option would be to generate the "_id" field yourself, and make it a required field.
+This would give the expected behavior, but would then also prevent you from relying on PyMongo to insert the "_id" field.

 .. doctest::